deblevine/MCI-DeM_LSPQ/README.md

 ## .DO Files

-1. `/MASTER/00MCIDEMPatientSurveys-ExportForAnalysis.do` imports REDCap data and assigns labels.

-2. `/MASTER/01MCIDEMPatientSurveys` imports REDCap data and assigns labels.

-3. `/MASTER/02MCIDeM_Study3_Master` generates the MCI DeM Aim 2, Study 3 master dataset.
-This dataset contains patient-partner survey data, frozen in February 2020.
-This file was created by Rachael Whitney.

-4. `/LSPQ/00LSPQ_DATASET.do` generates the dataset for analyses outlined in `ANALYTIC-PLAN.md'.

-5. `/LSPQ/01LSPQ_PRELIM-ANALYSES.do` performs preliminary analyses outlined in `ANALYTIC-PLAN.md'.
+1. `/LSPQ/01LSPQ_PRELIM-ANALYSES.do` performs preliminary analyses outlined in `ANALYTIC-PLAN.md'.

-6. `/LSPQ/02LSPQ_MAIN-ANALYSES.do` performs main analyses outlined in `ANALYTIC-PLAN.md'.
+2. `/LSPQ/02LSPQ_MAIN-ANALYSES.do` performs main analyses outlined in `ANALYTIC-PLAN.md'.

-7. `/LSPQ/03LSPQ_ANCILLARY-ANALYSES.do` performs ancillary analyses outlined in `ANALYTIC-PLAN.md'.
+3. `/LSPQ/03LSPQ_ANCILLARY-ANALYSES.do` performs ancillary analyses outlined in `ANALYTIC-PLAN.md'.

 ## Documentation

-1. `ANALYTIC-PLAN_LSPQ.docx` details the analytic plan for the MCI DeM Aim 2, Study 3, LSPQ manuscript.
+1. `ANALYTIC-PLAN_LSPQ.docx` details the analytic plan for the project.
 This file was created by Rachael Whitney with input from Deborah Levine, Andrzej Galecki and Mohammed Kabeto.

    * `ANALYTIC-PLAN_LSPQ.md` Analysis plan converted to .md format (see https://word2md.com/).

-2. `VARIABLE_DETAILS.xlsx` details the variables included in the MCI DeM Aim 2, Study 3 master dataset.
-Survey sections are saved as seperate sheets within the Excel file.
-This file was created by Rachael Whitney.

-3. `DATA-DICTIONARY.csv` details the variables included in the MCI DeM Aim 2, Study 3 master dataset.
+2. `DATA-DICTIONARY.csv` details the variables included in the project.
 This file was created by Rachael Whitney.